palantir/gradle-baseline/docs/best-practices/java-coding-guidelines/readme.md

     code to an external class
 - The rendering process may be different depending on the particular type of a Feeds message
-- We plan to add add new kinds of Feeds messages later on
+- We plan to add new kinds of Feeds messages later on

 Naively, we might consider doing something like this: